jaypeepeep/jaypeepeep/README.md

 - **[Ibaybay Mo Isasalin Ko (Online Baybayin Handwriting Recognizer and Latin-Baybayin Bidirectional Transliterator)](https://github.com/jaypeepeep/Ibaybay-Mo-Isasalin-Ko)**: This project provides a tool for converting between Baybayin and Latin script.
 It includes a bidirectional transliterator, which incorporates pushdown automata, and a handwriting recognizer trained on a custom dataset.
 The tool features virtual keyboards for both Baybayin and Latin scripts and is implemented in Python.

-- **[D’Tilapia Compiler (Programming Language for Discrete Mathematics)](https://github.com/jaypeepeep/D-Tilapia-Compiler)**: A compiler designed for our proposed programming language inspired by discrete mathematics.
+- **[D’Tilapia Compiler (Programming Language for Discrete Mathematics)](https://github.com/jaypeepeep/D-Tilapia-Compiler)**: A compiler designed for our proposed programming language, D'Tilapia, inspired by discrete mathematics.
 Built using Python, the project features a lexical and syntax analyzer for processing and understanding code, along with a user-friendly interface.

-- **[Komyu-Sagip (Crime Prevention & Emergency Response Mobile Application)](https://github.com/jaypeepeep/Komyu-Sagip-Mobile-Application)**: A mobile application developed in Android Studio using Kotlin, XML, and Firebase.
-This project enhances crime prevention and emergency response by integrating mapping and social media features for effective information dissemination and rapid response during emergencies.
+- **[Komyu-Sagip (Crime Prevention & Emergency Response Mobile Application)](https://github.com/jaypeepeep/Komyu-Sagip-Mobile-Application)**: A mobile application for crime prevention and emergency response, developed in Android Studio using Kotlin, XML, and Firebase.
+This project integrates mapping and social media features to facilitate effective information dissemination and rapid response during emergencies.

+- **[DoorMe (Web-Based Dormitory Search Platform for College Students)](https://github.com/jaypeepeep/DoorMe)**: A web application that assists students in finding dormitories based on their university location.
+It includes customizable filters tailored for students seeking dormitory options.
+Developed using HTML, CSS, JavaScript, SQLite, and the Mapbox API.

+- **[Filo-Travel (Website for Filipino Tourist Spots)](https://github.com/jaypeepeep/Filo-Travel)**: A simple website showcasing tourist spots in the Philippines.
+Developed using HTML, CSS, and JavaScript.